WHA’s Hydrogen Fire Risk Management Philosophy

 WHA is dedicated to helping industry use hydrogen safely.
 Our specialized engineers are uniquely positioned to equip your staff with the tools and knowledge necessary to create and maintain a safe environment for everyone.

 - Training: WHA provides web-based and on-site hydrogen safety training, custom-tailored for your unique application and needs.
-Course content is specific to the audience with progressive levels ranging from basic H2 hazard awareness, operations and maintenance practices, system design, and H2 fire risk analysis.

 - Hazard Analysis: WHA’s Hydrogen Combustion Risk Analysis (HCRA) approach and expertise can be applied to assess component and system level hazards in your application.
-Our subject matter experts can help you identify risks and find solutions by providing recommendations on how to make your system safer.

 Share this entry